 Creating backup copies of your favorite DVDs may seem like a challenging process but that’s not really the case.
 Well, at least not if you use DVDFab DVD Copy to smoothen the process.
 This great piece of software does exactly what it says on the tin and allows you to create copies of your discs by converting their contents to ISO files or folders.
 The resulting files can be stored locally on your computer or you can use the software to burn the contents of your DVDs onto blank discs.

 That’s just merely scratching the surface, though.
 In addition to allowing you to copy DVDs to your computer or a blank disc, the software also comes with some nice extra features that will definitely come in handy from time to time.
 But even if you don’t want to use the extra stuff, the ability to create backups of your DVDs is valuable in and of itself and will ensure that you will never lose your precious content due to wear and tear.

 With that out of the way, let’s take a closer look at how DVDFab DVD Copy works and how you can make the most of it.
 We’ll break things down into small chunks to make things easier to follow.

 Before you can learn how to copy DVDs to ISO or blank discs, you’ll obviously first want to download and install the software.
 Luckily, this is a very simple process.
-DVD Copy is part of the DVDFab 11 software suite so you’ll need to download the whole package.
-To get started, visit DVDFab’s official website and then go to the Download section.
+Just hit on one of the two downloading buttons in accordance with your computer operating system.

 Once there, pick your operating system and then simply click the Free Download button to begin.
 Next, hit the Click to Install button.
 You can also click the little nearby button labeled “Custom” to choose a different installation path if you’re not happy with the default one.
 Wait for the installation process to complete and you’re good to go.